 Candidates are encouraged to obtain a supervisor from within the School prior to commencing their studies.
-Any member of the School of Graduate Studies may supervise a student.
+Any member of the School of Graduate Studies and Postdoctoral Affairs may supervise a student.
 A candidate may be jointly supervised by more than one person.
 In cases of co-supervision, one supervisor may be from outside the School.

 Candidates must obtain a supervisor during the first month of the PhD program.
 A research topic is then selected by the candidate and the supervisor.